EU, Japan seal free trade in signal to Trump

 One detail to be ironed out is how complaints from business over how authorities apply the treaty will be dealt with.
 That is a touchy subject in Europe due to concerns that trade pacts give too much power to big multinationals.
 European parliaments nearly blocked a deal with Canada last year over such issues.

-Most EU food exports to Japan will see tariffs removed over time, although in some sensitive sectors such as cheese and other dairy products they will still be limited by quota.

-More than 200 European products that benefit from geographic protections -- for example Parma smoked ham must come from around the Italian city -- would not face Japanese competition under those names, he added.
+EU tariffs of up to 10 percent on Japanese cars will be phased out over seven years, EU officials said.
+Most EU food exports, including chocolate and biscuits, will see tariffs end over time, though for hard cheeses like Parmesan that will take 15 years -- and even longer for Japan's protected soft cheese.

-Scotch whisky might not benefit from such a deal, however, as Britain is due to leave the EU in 2019.
+Japan will respect over 200 EU geographic protections on product names, like Parma ham or Polish wodka.
+Scotch whisky might not benefit, however, as Britain leaves the EU in 2019.

-Tusk took the opportunity to scoff at arguments in Britain for Brexit on the grounds that London could cut itself better trade deals outside the Union.
-EU leaders say the weight of the combined economy can more easily crack open foreign markets.
+Tusk took the opportunity to scoff at arguments in Britain for Brexit on the grounds that London could cut itself better trade deals without the EU's economic weight behind it.

 In an ironic nod to Brexit supporters' rallying cry of "Global Britain", Tusk, a former Polish premier, signed off a tweet confirming the Japan deal with the words "Global Europe!"

-(Additional reporting by Elizabeth Miles in Brussels and Kaori Kaneko in Tokyo; Editing by Gareth Jones)
+(Additional reporting by Elizabeth Miles and Foo Yun Chee in Brussels and Kaori Kaneko in Tokyo; Editing by Jeremy Gaunt)